Why Food Equity Matters

 How FEAST Supports Community Health Equity

-FEAST aligns with UMass Memorial Health’s Anchor Mission by using purchasing, investment and workforce strategies to support food equity goals.
-This includes working with local suppliers and community based food system partners.
+FEAST aligns with UMass Memorial’s Anchor Mission by using purchasing, investment and workforce strategies to support food equity goals.
+These strategies include working with local suppliers and community-based food system partners.

-By connecting clinical insight, community voice and health system resources, FEAST supports community health equity in helping to build a stronger, more sustainable regional food system.
+By connecting clinical insights, community voices and health system resources, FEAST supports community health equity by helping to build a stronger, more sustainable regional food system.